Dual-Resonator Kinetic-Inductance Detector for Distinction between Signal and 1/f Frequency Noise: II. Device design, method of noise distinction and measurement

 The devices are cooled down to 20 mK in a dilution refrigerator.
 The transmission data $\left|S_{21}\right|$ and $\left|S_{43}\right|$ for all three devices are shown in Fig. 2(b) when $I_{b}=0$.
-The devices were intentionally designed with differing offsets between the two resonator modes at zero bias current, $I_b$.
-The offset (detuning) between two modes for each dual resonator is measured at $\delta_{1}=9$ MHz, $\delta_{2}=97$ MHz and $\delta_{3}=128$ MHz, respectively.
-As planned, the tunable resonance at zero bias was at a higher frequency than the non-tunable resonance in all three devices.
-All devices tune with bias current to reach degeneracy.
-For device 3 the tuning for degeneracy is large $\sim$128 MHz which is enabled by large kinetic inductance change from the unbiased inductance per square of 56 pH.
+The devices are intentionally designed with differing detunings between the two resonator modes at zero bias current, $I_b$.
+The tunable resonance at zero dc bias was planned at a higher frequency than the non-tunable resonance, and this feature was realized in all three devices.
+The unbiased detuning between two modes for each dual resonator, Device 1-3, is measured at $\delta_{1}=9$ MHz, $\delta_{2}=97$ MHz and $\delta_{3}=128$ MHz, respectively.
+As intended, dc bias allows all 3 devices to reach degeneracy with bias current, and for device 3 the tuning required for degeneracy ($\sim$128 MHz) is large, but enabled by a large kinetic inductance change from the nominal inductance per square of 56 pH.
 The fractional frequency tuning $\delta f_{r}/f_{r}=3.5\%$ is approximately an order of magnitude higher than achieved with a magnetic-field tuned CPW resonator \cite{Vissers2015}.

-Data on device 2 transmission $|S_{43}|(f,I_b)|$ is shown in Fig. 3(a) and (b), which shows frequency tuning of the resonance versus bias current.
-This device has an independent bias line and thus a precisely known bias current.
+Data on device 2 transmission data $|S_{43}|$ are shown in two different plots in Fig. 3(a) and 3(b), where Fig. 3(a) shows resonance spectra in curves at different bias currents and Fig. 3(b) clearly shows resonance frequency as a function of bias current.
 The applied bias current shifts the higher mode toward the lower resonance and the tunable resonator disappears at a bias $I_{b,max}=210 \mu A$, indicating a change to the normal state, likely at the wiring vias.
-Although most of the geometric inductor length within each resonator is provided by Al, the kinetic inductance $L_{kA}$ and $L_{kB}$ make for approximately $85\%$ of the total inductance $L_{A}$ and $L_{B}$.
-At temperatures much smaller than the superconducting critical temperature $T_{c}$, the nonlinear response of $L_{k}$ to $I_{b}$ can be expanded as $L_{k}(I_{b})=L_{k}(0)(1+(\frac{I_{b}}{I'})^{2}+...)$, where $I'$ sets the scale of nonlinearity.
-By considering up to quadratic order in $L_{k}(I_{b})$, we extract from a fit to $L_{kB}$ that $I' = 789 \mu A$ (See Fig. 6 in Appendix A).
+Although most of the geometric inductor length within each resonator is provided by Al, the kinetic inductance $L_{kA}$ and $L_{kB}$ comprise approximately $85\%$ of the total inductance $L_{A}$ and $L_{B}$.
+At temperatures much lower than the superconducting critical temperature $T_{c}$, the nonlinear response of $L_{k}$ to $I_{b}$ can be expanded as $L_{k}(I_{b})=L_{k}(0)(1+(\frac{I_{b}}{I'})^{2}+...)$, where $I'$ sets the scale of nonlinearity.
+By considering up to quadratic order in $L_{k}(I_{b})$, we extract $I' = 789 \mu A$ from a fit to $L_{kB}$ (See Fig. 6 in Appendix A).